kubesphere/website/content/en/news/kubesphere-meetup-2020.md

-KubeSphere has been recognized by many users across the world and has developed  more diversified and vibrant community.
+KubeSphere has been recognized by many users across the world and has developed a diversified and vibrant community.
 Though so many passionate users could not present at the event in person, they generously shared their experience and expectations for KubeSphere in videos.